Asabeneh/30-Days-Of-Python/12_Day_Modules/12_modules.md

 print(randint(5, 20)) # it returns a random integer number between 5 and 20
 ```

+🌕 You are going far.
+Keep going!
+You have just completed day 12 challenges and you are 12 steps a head in to your way to greatness.
+Now do some exercises for your brain and for your muscle.

 ## 💻 Exercises: Day 12

 1. Writ a function which generates a six digit/character random_user_id.